Skip to main content

 What are Your Chances at HYPSM Schools?

 The HYPSM schools are among the most prestigious and selective colleges in the country.
-Many competitive schools, like HYPSM, use the Academic Index (AI) to expedite the admissions process.
+Many competitive schools, like HYPSM, use the Academic Index to expedite the admissions process.
 The Academic Index distills a student’s academic performance into a single number, allowing admissions officials to make quick judgments on an applicant’s credentials.
-If a student’s AI fails to meet an institution’s standards, it’s highly unlikely an admissions officer will read the rest of their application.
+If a student’s Academic Index fails to meet an institution’s standards, it’s highly unlikely an admissions officer will read the rest of their application.

 Short Bio